Adding a rule to an ARL profile

 -

-Specify a request limit or request limit per group as well as a time interval (from
+Specify a request limit or request limit per group, as well as a time interval (

-) for the limit.
-All requests above the limit will be blocked. -
+1 secondto60 minutes) for the limit.
+All requests above the limit will get blocked. -

 -